-- 1. The instructional decisions that have the greatest impact are made day to day in the classroom - 2.
-Teachers must possess and be ready to apply knowledge of sound classroom assessment practices - 3.
-Students are crucial instructional decision-makers whose information needs must be met - 4.
-Teachers understand that supportive classroom assessment strategies benefit all students - 5.
-Teachers use their professional judgement based on the evidence of student learning to determine achievement using the WRPS grade scales.
+- 1. The instructional decisions that have the greatest impact are made day to day in the classroom. - 2.
+Teachers must possess and be ready to apply knowledge of sound classroom assessment practices. - 3.
+Students are crucial instructional decision-makers whose information needs must be met. - 4.
+Teachers understand that supportive classroom assessment strategies benefit all students. - 5.
+Teachers use their professional judgement based on evidence of student learning, to determine student achievement using the WRPS Achievement Indicators.